ELLIOTTCABLE/oh-chunk/README.markdown

    [hardcore]: <http://minecraftwiki.net/wiki/Hardcore>
    [disable-hardcore]: <http://gaming.stackexchange.com/questions/44176/how-to-disable-hardcore-in-minecraft>

+### Challenges
+If escape isn't difficult enough to keep you occupied, then you may wish to complete the following individual challenges:

+ - Make your Chunk a little more homey.

+   > (Build something qualifying as “a home.”
+Populate it with torches, a chair made out of stairs
+   >  and signs, a bed, a kitchen with a stove made [a furnace and trapdoor], and a potted flower.)

+ - Bring home a puppy, to pass those lonely nights in the Chunk.
+Give him a pretty collar.

+   > (Bring home a wolf, tame it, and dye its collar.)

+ - Partake in that ‘backyard fruit and vegetable garden’ craze.

+   > (Grow potatos, carrots, pumpkins, white mushrooms, and melons simultaneously within three
+   >  blocks of the outside walls of your house.)

+ - Map out the Chunk.

+   > (Create a map and hang it in your house, using exclusively materials you gathered and crafted.)

+ - Pig out.

+   > (Fill your hunger-bar from zero to ten, by eating an entire cake and an entire pumpkin-pie in
+   >  one sitting.
+Both must be crafted by you, from materials you gathered by hand.)

+ - Relax by your favourite fishing-hole.

+   > (Build a small lake, at least 99 [~5×7×3] blocks of still-water in size, and fish out of it.)

+ - Put up with that revolting, repetitive, squishy sound coming from your neighbours' bedroom.

+   > (Arrange for slimes to spawn repeatedly continuously to your house.)

+ - Prepare for the inevitable zombie apocalypse: move your home underground.

+   > (Replace all the doors and windows of your house with steel doors w/ buttons and iron bars.
+   >  Construct a cavern-roof at least four blocks *above* the top of your house, consisting of at
+   >  least one layer of smooth-stone, and at least one layer of grass-dirt.
+This roof must span the
+   >  entire Chunk, short only enough room for stairs or a ladder.)

+ - Explore “jungle-chic.”

+   > (Cover the walls of the entire Chunk with vines.)

+ - Become a punk-rocker.

+   > (Acquire a full set of chainmail armor.)

+ - Get bored with that, and become a model-train conductor.

+   > (Build a circular minecart track, with a powered rail, in a ‘basement’ room under the rest of
+   >  your house.
+Ride it around the track.)

+ - Get bored with that.
+Become a bartender.

+   > (Brew at least one of every possible potion.)

+ - Get bored with that.
+Become a potent wizard instead, by making yourself a powerful wand.

+   > (Enchant a single wooden axe with as manu max-leveled enchantments as are possible:
+   >  Sharpness V, Efficiency V, Fortune III, and Unbreaking III.
+Name it.)

+ - Outshine the stars.

+   > (Build a beacon in the center of the Chunk.
+Ensure its beam can reach the sky.)

+ - Celebrate your success.

+   > (Craft at least one firework using each possible firework-component.
+Fire them off together.)
+   > (Including: at least one rocket each with diamond, glowstone dust, fire-charge, gold nugget,
+   >  feather, and mob-head.)

 ### Notes
 Those said, there's a few more notes I'd like to leave for the aspiring Chunker: